pythonlover02/volt-gui/README.md

 ## Render Selector explained:

 - `OpenGL Provider` Select a OpenGL provider between the NVIDIA Proprietary Drivers and Mesa Drivers.
-- `Mesa Select GPU` In this case “select” means the GPU will be first in the reported physical devices list, It applies to OpenGL and Vulkan and only GPUs using the Mesa Drivers.
-Something to add its that the `OpenGL Provider` and `Vulkan ICD` settings have priority over this.
+- `Select OpenGL Renderer (Mesa)` In this case “select” means the GPU will be first in the reported physical devices list, It applies to OpenGL and only for GPUs using the Mesa Drivers.
+Something to add its that the `OpenGL Provider` settings have priority over this.
-- `Vulkan ICD` Selects the Vulkan Installable Client Driver, obtained from `/usr/share/vulkan/icd.d/`.
+- `Select Vulkan Renderer` Selects the GPU that will be used to render Vulkan programs.
+Those GPUs are obtained trough `vulkaninfo`, also for this to work on some distros you might need to install some additional dependencies like `vulkan-mesa-layers` on Arch Linux.

 ## Technical References: